-Kentucky does not meet this goal.
-Although the state is commended for not allowing teachers on conditional certificates to teach for more than a year without passing their assessments, it should ensure that all teachers pass all required licensure tests before they enter the classroom.
+Michigan meets only a small part of this goal.
+Even though the requirements for both permits ensure at least some demonstration of subject-matter knowledge, the state should ensure that all teachers pass all required licensure tests before they enter the classroom.
 Exceptions place students at risk of having teachers who lack sufficient or appropriate subject-matter knowledge.
-If such conditional or provisional licenses are deemed necessary under limited and exceptional circumstances, the state should allow only one additional year for teachers to meet testing requirements.
+If, under limited and exceptional circumstances, such conditional or provisional licenses are deemed necessary, the state should allow only one additional year for teachers to meet testing requirements.